thiago-a-souza/hive/README.md

 ## File Formats

-Hive supports a wide range of file formats such as *TEXTFILE*, *SEQUENCEFILE*, *ORC*, *PARQUET*, *AVRO*, etc. Choosing an appropriate file format can be challenging and involves several aspects: read/write performance, ability to split files and  compression support.
-As a result, the tradeoff between performance and storage should guide the final decision for a particular dataset.
+Hive supports a wide range of file formats such as *TEXTFILE*, *SEQUENCEFILE*, *ORC*, *PARQUET* and *AVRO*.
+Choosing an appropriate file format can be challenging and involves several aspects: read/write performance, ability to split files,  compression support and garbage collection .
+As a result, the tradeoff between performance and storage usually drives the final decision for a particular dataset.

 In general, file formats can be divided into two categories: row level and column level.
 Row level formats store all the data of an individual row in a contiguous disk region.
 This behaviour enforces processing all columns without avoiding unnecessary data.
 On the other hand, storing data in a columnar format is more efficient in terms of size and performance.
 This format allows choosing a suitable encoding according to the column type, reducing the file size.
 In addition to that, it can skip not requested columns, which results in a better performance.